metaplex-foundation/developer-hub/src/pages/core/index.md

 {% quick-link title="Getting Started" icon="InboxArrowDown" href="/core/getting-started" description="Find the language or library of your choice and get started with digital assets on Solana." /%}

-{% quick-link title="API reference" icon="CodeBracketSquare" href="/core/references" description="Looking for something specific?
+{% quick-link title="API reference" icon="CodeBracketSquare" href="https://mpl-core-js-docs.vercel.app/" target="_blank" description="Looking for something specific?
 Have a peak at our API References and find your answer." /%}

 {% quick-link title="Differences to MPL Token Metadata Overview" icon="AcademicCap" href="/core/tm-differences" description="Used to Token Metadata and want to see an overview of new features or changes behaviour?" /%}